cardan22/bjorkhem/README.md

 ![ERD Diagram](/static/docs/drawsql-bjorkhem.png)

+**User Model:**

-**User Model:** Django provides a User Model, which serves as the foundation for user accounts on the platform.
+Django provides a User Model, which serves as the foundation for user accounts on the platform.
 Users can register and manage their profiles using this model.

 **User Profile Model:**

 The User Profile model extends the basic Django User model by adding extra details like full name, phone number, password, and address.

 **GDPR Consent Model:**

 The GDPR Consent model tracks user consent for GDPR compliance.
-It stores the user's profile, GDPR consent status, and a unique identifier.

 **Product Model:**

 The Product model holds key information about each product, such as SKU, name, category, color, size, description, image, price, and posting date.
 It also keeps track of product-related metrics like favorites and related products.

 **Category Model:**

 The Category model handles different product categories by storing their names and user-friendly identifiers.

 **Related Products Model:**

 The Related Products model establishes connections between different products.
 It includes references to the "from_product" and "to_product," indicating related products in the system.

 **Order Model:**

 The Order model contains details about user orders, including order number, user profile, contact details, delivery information, costs, and timestamps.
 It also saves the original bag content, payment details, and a unique order identifier.

 **Order Line Item Model:**

 The Order Line Item model represents individual items within an order, like the associated order, product, quantity, total cost, and purchased quantity.
 Note that the "purchased quantity" field is currently unused but is intended for future integration with stock management functionality.

 **Future Models:**

 The **Stock model** is a fundamental component designed to manage future product stock levels.
 It maintains crucial data, including the unique identifier of the product and the available quantity.
 This model serves as a foundation for tracking and controlling stock levels in the application's future functionalities.

 #### Colours

 I aimed to establish a warm and inviting ambiance, opting for earthy tones and subtly muted colors.

 ![Colour palette](/static/docs/colours.png)